-Sr. No. Name of the Shareholder Total No. of Equity Shares held % of shareholding to the total equity share capital No. of Shares Pledged % of Shares Pledged 1.
-Poshika Advisory Services LLP 20,27,709 2.88 Nil Nil
+Sr. Name of the Total No. of % of shareholding No. of % of No. Shareholder Equity Shares to the total equity Shares Shares held share capital Pledged Pledged 1 Poshika Advisory Services LLP 20.27.709 2.88 Nil Nil

-All Equity Shares held by the Promoter are in dematerialised form.
+^{}All Equity Shares held by the Promoter are in dematerialised form.

-For aggregate equity shareholding of the promoter refer to "Capital Structure" on page 41.
+For aggregate equity shareholding of the promoter refer to "Capital Structure" on page 42.

-Further, our Promoter has not purchased or sold any securities in our Company, in six months immediately preceding the date of this Draft Prospectus.
+Further, our Promoter has not purchased or sold any securities in our Company, in six months immediately preceding the date of this Prospectus.